 - Knowledge of current hospital and departmental standards for the handling of pharmaceuticals

-- Good math, reading, and communication skills
+- Strong math, reading, and communication, and computer skills

 - Must be able to operate equipment used in the preparation of sterile products

 - IV certification preferred